 I am one of the Foster Coordinators in Calgary “Do not hesitate to ask me any questions.”
 After I retired from a demanding career I struggled to find something of value to occupy my time.
 We then lost both our dogs within 18 months of each other and the house became far too quiet.
 I started fostering with BARC's in November 2018 and moved onto the core team in March 2020.
 I just love what I am doing.
 I enjoy gardening, knitting and I am the Treasurer on our condominium board.

 Jenette WattsI officially joined the BARC's team in November 2014, after being involved as a foster mom.
 I have since taken a step back from BARC's and now only do the website, Kijiji postings and Petfinder.
 My husband and I have been fostering dogs since 2011, which was when I initially met Deb (before BARC's was founded!).
 We've had many foster pups over the years.

-We have four dogs, three shih tzus, who are all rescues, Milo, Autumn and Maddie, ages 13, 7 and 13.
-We also have a shih tzu/bichon named Theo who is 18 years old.
+We have three dogs, all shih tzus, who are all rescues, Milo, Autumn and Maddie, ages 14, 8 and 14.
 We also have 4 cats currently, all rescues as well.

 Amanda SteedAmanda has been involved with BARC’s since December 2019 when she foster failed (adopted after the first day of fostering) her rescue dog Jojo.
 She is an avid animal lover who loves to spend her time reading and being with her family.
 You will find Amanda behind the scenes on our Social Media team by answering DM’s making posts and updating our followers with information.
 So, if you follow us, you have most likely engaged with her!